 What are property deeds?

+Before you learn about selling a house without deeds, you need to fully understand what property deeds are and why they are important.
 Property deeds refer to the paperwork showing the chain of ownership of land and property.
 These typically include:

 - mortgages secured on the property